niels747/2D-Weather-Sandbox/README.md

 # Weather_Sim_4

-This projects objective is to produce a semirealistic two-dimensional, realtime, interactive simulation of earth's troposphere.
+This projects objective is to produce a semirealistic two-dimensional, realtime, interactive simulation of the weather in earth's troposphere.